Job Market Paper

 Peer-Reviewed Publications

-"Micro and Macro Effects of Unemployment Insurance Policies: Evidence from Missouri" with Fatih Karahan and Kurt Mitman (Forthcoming at Journal of Political Economy)
+"Micro and Macro Effects of Unemployment Insurance Policies: Evidence from Missouri" with Fatih Karahan and Kurt Mitman Journal of Political Economy, 2025, 133:9, 2836-2873

 Latest version: Journal Edition | Ungated version | Replication Kit